Hecking-Heck/Palworld-Linux-Dedicated-Server-Tutorial/README.md

 # Palworld-Linux-Dedicated-Server-Tutorial
 An in-depth tutorial on how to get started with a Palworld Dedicated Server running on Debian 12 / Ubuntu 23.10

+[!IMPORTANT]
-# Currently a work in progress
+This is a work in progress, please standby for more updates!

+[!CAUTION]
+This script is based on Debian 12 and Ubuntu 23.10!

 # Finding a Host
 I chose Hetzner